arananet/A4000db/README.md

 Gerbers are on the gerbers folder.
 Remember to say to your favorite pcb service that is a good recommendation to make bevel cut on the edge connectors (knows as 45º chamfered border)

-# If you like this project, buy me a beer or a Mercedes Benz SLR whatever you want :) - info@arananet.net
+Important!
+If you like this project, buy me a beer or a Mercedes Benz SLR whatever you want :) - info@arananet.net

 # Images